 Poor TTFB directly affects LCP in a negative way, so making it as low as possible is crucial.

 In most cases, the TTFB score can be improved by simply switching to a better hosting provider.
 However, that was not the case with link-assistant.com.

 Link-assistant.com serves a worldwide audience, and Google uses Real User Monitoring (RUM) data to determine if a specific page meets Web Vitals thresholds.
 This means that if TTFB is good for, say, the USA and bad for India, the latter will eventually drag the final TTFB score down.

-Before Core Web Vitals made so much buzz, we used to have only one server location, in the US.
+Before CWV made so much buzz, we used to have only one server location, in the US.
 Obviously, that was not enough for a website that had such a multinational audience:

 So it was not too much of a surprise to see such results of the first TTFB assessment:

 As expected, the TTFB test went well for the US locations, while all other regions returned enormously high numbers, with India being a leader in that case.

 To solve this issue, we’ve set up an additional US-based server, and added two new ones in Asia and Europe.

 Adding a new server in Europe helped us big time and we managed to cut the TTFB time there by up to 80%.

 At the same time, the tests revealed that there were still issues with TTFB in Asia.
 Even after setting up an additional server there, TTFB was good only in three locations.
 Such countries as Japan, Korea, and Australia were still lagging behind.